LunarClient/Apollo/docs/developers/utilities/locations.md

 ## Overview

-Apollo adds a user-friendly location builders that seamlessly integrate with all Apollo modules requiring location information.
+Apollo adds user-friendly location builders that seamlessly integrate with all Apollo modules requiring location information.

 ## `ApolloLocation` Builder

+For obtaining a highly accurate location with decimal point precision, it is recommended to utilize the `ApolloLocation` builder.

 ```java
 public class ApolloLocation {